What is blue toe syndrome?

 Abnormal venous drainage associated with extensive venous thrombosis results in phlegmasia cerulea dolens (a painful form of blue toe syndrome associated with leg oedema).
 Many patients have predisposing factors for venous thrombosis, including:

-Blue toe syndrome can be due to abnormal blood constituents (see skin conditions of haematological disorders).
+Blue toe syndrome can be due to abnormal blood constituents.
+See the DermNet page on Skin conditions of haematological disorders.

-The clinical features of blue toe syndrome can range from an isolated blue and painful toe to a diffuse multiorgan system disease that can mimic other systemic illnesses.
-Any organ or tissue can be affected, though the skin and skeletal muscles of the lower extremities are almost always involved .
+The clinical features of blue toe syndrome can range from an isolated blue and painful toe to a diffuse multi-organ system disease that can mimic other systemic illnesses.
+Any organ or tissue can be affected, although the skin and skeletal muscles of the lower extremities are almost always involved .

 In a series of 223 patients with cholesterol embolisation, the most frequent cutaneous findings were:

-Patients with untreated blue toe syndrome from embolisation can suffer from further emboli in the subsequent weeks, resulting in substantial occlusion and ischaemic loss of digits, the forefoot and the limb (dry gangrene) necessitating amputation .
+Patients with untreated blue toe syndrome from embolisation can suffer from further emboli in the subsequent weeks, resulting in substantial occlusion and the ischaemic loss of digits, the forefoot, and the limb (dry gangrene), necessitating amputation .

 History and examination should focus on:

-Full blood count with white cell differential, erythrocyte sedimentation rate, and C-reactive protein may indicate elevated inflammatory markers.
+A full blood count including a white cell differential, erythrocyte sedimentation rate, and C-reactive protein may indicate elevated inflammatory markers.
 These are often non-specific in blue toe syndrome and can occur with cholesterol emboli as well as numerous other inflammatory driven processes.
 The blood count and peripheral blood film can help diagnose bone marrow or autoimmune diseases.
 Liver and renal functions should also be checked.